Dialysis Nursing Careers and Training Information

 If you would like to gain the necessary education to become a dialysis nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-Depending upon geographical region, education, and years of experience, the annual salaries for staff RNs and APRN dialysis nurses range from $44,000 to $95,000 annually.
-LPNs make anywhere from $29,000 to $55,000 annually.
+Depending upon geographical region, education, and years of experience, the annual salaries for staff RNs (including dialysis nurses) range from $45,880 to $98,880 annually, with a median salary of $66,640 according to the Bureau of Labor Statistics.
+LPNs make a median income of $42,490 per year.
 An LPN working as a Certified Hemodialysis Technician will make more than a non-licensed technician.
 As a general rule, hospitals pay higher salaries for dialysis nurses than outpatient centers or home care agencies.

 A greater demand for dialysis nurses is likely for several reasons: